Pop kreatif: Harmoko and the fall of pop melankolis

 "Stop it with that kind of songs!"

-— — Harmoko, on the "Whiny pop" industry.
+— — Harmoko, on the "whiny pop" industry.

-By the late 70's, pop kreatif was in competition with Melancholic Pop, a mellow music genre that takes its inspiration from 1950's American Traditional Pop.
-Melancholic Pop had drawn Indonesians, such like Iwan Fals, as a way to express criticism to the New Order government over the living conditions, political repression, and economic stagnation inherited by the New Order government.
-The subgenre was eventually banned from airing on TVRI, Indonesia's national and only television network, in 1988 by Harmoko, Indonesia's Minister of Information at the time.
-Once Harmoko had listened to a then hit song "Hati Yang Luka" released in 1988, created by Obbie Messakh and sung by Betharia Sonata, he ordered an immediate ban on "whiny pop", stating "the matter of the song Hati Yang Luka, which singer Betharia Sonata used to sing while crying, really attracted attention."
+In the late 70's, pop kreatif was in competition with Melancholic Pop, a mellow music genre that takes its inspiration from 1950's American Traditional Pop.
+According to Philip Yampolsky, he argued that Melancholic Pop had drawn Indonesians as a way to express criticism to the New Order government and reflect over the living conditions, political repression, and economic situation inherited by the government.
+As so, Remy Sylado criticised the genre as producing "mass-produced hits", arguing that major record companies were commercializing and "raking in profits from weepiness."
+In an interview with BADAI TiVi, Pop kreatif musician Deddy Dhukun described the genre's emergence as a struggle against the dominance of pop melankolis saying that he and his contemporaries were "[...] fighting pop that was different from ours."
+He once criticised record producers for favouring formulaic songs in the pop melankolis style and recalled that pop kreatif compositions were initially rejected by studios because producers "did not understand them", even after presenting sample songs.
+Dhukun stated that, when he and Dian Pramana Poetra submitted their music to Musica Studios, they were instead encouraged to imitate the label's existing releases.
+According to Deni Sujana of Radio Republik Indonesia, the pop melankolis genre had racked millions in sold cassette tapes, and such had incentivized record companies to stick to successful formulas.

+In a televised speech at the 26th Anniversary of the TVRI, Harmoko would publicly denounce the genre after listening to a then hit song "Hati Yang Luka" released in 1988, created by Obbie Messakh and sung by Betharia Sonata.
+He ordered an immediate ban on "whiny pop", stating "the matter of the song Hati Yang Luka, which singer Betharia Sonata used to sing while crying, really attracted attention."
 It is also speculated that President Suharto personally disliked the song.
-In Harmoko's view, such songs were seen as obstacles to national development, as he believed they failed to foster work enthusiasm.
-He criticized the content of TVRI's programs, which he described as being filled with "low-taste laments of broken spirits, broken households, or whiny things," deeming them unsuitable for promoting a productive and motivated society.
+In Harmoko's view, such songs were seen as obstacles to national development, as he believed they failed to "foster work enthusiasm."
+He then criticized the content of TVRI's programs, which he described as being filled with "low-taste laments of broken spirits, broken households, or whiny things," deeming them unsuitable for promoting a productive and motivated society.
 It is alleged that he hated the song as it contained lyrics that 'paralyzed the spirit', which was considered very contradictory to the spirit of development echoed by the New Order government.
+The subgenre was eventually banned from airing on TVRI, Indonesia's national and only television network, in 1988 by Harmoko, Indonesia's Minister of Information at the time.
 From this ban, it had left many artists bankrupt and led to the destruction of the once dominating pop melankolis industry.
-Without hindrance, pop kreatif began to develop rapidly along the years, starting from an underground movement to mainstream, with the government actively promoting the genre.